-Jen Coon is interested in printmaking as a way of generating interesting marks and unique works on paper that have much in common with painting.
+Jen Coon is interested in printmaking as a means of exploring mark-making (beyond drawing), the physical role of sequence in layering, and the special receptivity of paper.
+The results are unique works on paper that have much in common with painting.

-Originally from Western NY, she holds a BFA from the State University of New York at Purchase.
-Growing up, she came to question identity and social constructs at a time (during the '80's) when manifestations of Queerness and “otherness” were more stigmatized and marginalized.
+Originally from rural Western NY, she holds a BFA from the State University of New York at Purchase.
+As a young adult in the '80s, she came to question identity and social constructs at a time when manifestations of Queerness and “otherness” were (even more) stigmatized and marginalized.
 This mindset continues to inform her searching, restless approach to process and point of view.

-Jen studied printmaking at UNC-Chapel Hill and learned the Moku Hanga technique at Penland School of Craft.
+Jen studied printmaking at UNC-Chapel Hill and Penland School of Craft, where she learned the moku hanga technique from Master Printmaker Keiji Shinohara.
 She has exhibited at venues across the state, including the North Carolina Museum of Art, where she is employed in Visitor Experience.
-Before that, Jen worked as a sommelier and holds the Level 3 Certificate from the esteemed Wine and Spirit Education Trust.
+Before that, Jen worked as a sommelier and holds the Level 3 Certificate from the Wine and Spirit Education Trust.
 She practices art at Blam!
 Studios and lives in Raleigh, NC with her partner, Sophie, and their two cats.

-It exercises my problem solving skills to respond to the unexpected -- which is simply a built-in component of printmaking!
-The end result may be a sensuous, graphic conjuring of three dimensional surface (a tabletop marked with fingerprints and cup rings -- and whatever emotions that may carry) or a more complex conjuring of ideas through use of pattern, language, photographs, household objects, or articles of clothing.
+The end result may be a sensuous, graphic conjuring of three dimensional surface (a tabletop marked with fingerprints and cup rings -- and the emotions that may be carried along) or a more complex conjuring of ideas through pattern, language, photography; I particularly enjoy appropriating found or household objects and articles of clothing to bring familiarity (or strangeness) and human scale.

 I want to find out what can happen in this moment of recording a surface; what presence or action can be implied or postulated.
 The actions of preparing and pressing an object can raise ideas in and of themselves.
-These forces can cause physical change to the block, which can become a kind of documentary.
+These forces can cause physical change to the block, which then becomes documentary.

 "...Everything she does is so deliberate and well-crafted... in the quality of the inking, in the presswork, in the attention to the surfaces Jen chooses to print.
 Invariably, these bear the marks of life.
 They have lived as wood, been used as crates, or tables, been worn as clothes, as skin.
 They are skin.
 Jen [captures] in ink these everyday surfaces... through the tactile equivalent of a kiss.
 I have accused Jen of wanting to print everything, but what I mean is, everything in its ongoing daily-ness.
 It is as if she were determined to keep a diary in the form of prints."